juaninf/boomerang_search/README.md

 The 'arxtools_lea_switch_model' folder contains the ARXtools model for computing the probability of LEA. 'test_constr.c' is a modified version of the original 'constraints.c' to support the large word size of LEA.

+# Note

+This source code depends on or-tools.
+You need to download or-tools under src/3rd